 Do you hate making a decision?
-Today we will master the decision making process with Matt Bodnar.
+Sometimes the fear of making a decision means we miss out on a good opportunity.
+Today we will get you off the fence and show you how to master the decision making process with Matt Bodnar.

 We make dozens of decisions every day.
 Some of them are minor like what to wear to work, and some are major like deciding between buying a rental property or a house to live in.
 When you learn to master the decision-making process you can improve every aspect of your life, your job, your health, your relationships and not least of all, your finances.